Understanding Your Condition: What Does The Term Low Vision Include?

 If you had a visit to an eye hospital for vision impairment and the problems did not get solved with the prescribed method, you may require a particular test to diagnose whether you have a low vision condition.

-Your ophthalmologist will use lighting, magnifiers, and special charts to test the visual acuity, depth perception, and the visual field.
+Your ophthalmologist will use lighting, magnifiers, and special charts to test your visual acuity, depth perception, and visual field.

 Achievable Treatments

-Although low vision is an irreversible and permanent condition, a few visual aids can improve or gain the maximum from the vision left.
-If you have disorders like diabetic retinopathy, the necessary medications must be taken to maintain or restore the vision.
-You also can find specific devices that can restore the lost vision from retinitis pigmentosa conditions.
-A few widely using low vision aids are;
+Although low vision is an irreversible and permanent, a few visual aids can improve or help gain the maximum from the vision left.
+If you have disorders like diabetic retinopathy, the necessary medications must be taken to maintain or restore vision.
+You can also find specific devices to restore lost vision from retinitis pigmentosa conditions.
+A few widely used low vision aids are;

 • Telescopic glasses